akhos09/vagrant-utilities/README.md

 # Vagrant Utilities

-A collection of configuration files and a script that are used with Vagrant in Windows 11.
+A collection of configuration files and a script that are used with Vagrant on Windows 11.

 ## Table of Contents
 - [Dependencies](#dependencies)